Sakibur-Karim/Cypress-Automation/README.md

 Install the dependencies first:
 1. <pre>npm install cypress --save-dev</pre>
-2. Install this repo as folder in to the directory: cypress/integration/
+2. Install this repo as folder in to the directory: <pre>cypress/integration/</pre>
-3. Add "{ "chromeWebSecurity": false } " to cypress.json to handle cross-origin
+3. Add <pre>{ "chromeWebSecurity": false }</pre> to cypress.json to handle cross-origin

 ## How to run